$0 Colombia → Canada Express Entry Guide — Quick-Start Checklist

 4. Registro Civil de Matrimonio (Marriage Certificate)

-If you are including a spouse in your Express Entry application, the marriage certificate must be apostilled and translated.
+If you are including a spouse in your Express Entry application, follow the checklist for whether the marriage certificate must be apostilled and translated.

 The process: